-3.0 GUIDING PRINCIPLES These are the 7 guiding principles of safeguarding, as stated by Birmingham Safeguarding Children Board (found in Right Help Right time); This means that in our school that all staff will be aware of the guidance issued by Birmingham Safeguarding Children Board in Right Help Right Time , and procedures for Early Help .
-Have conversations and listen to children and their families as early as possible.
-Understand the child's lived experience.
-Work collaboratively to improve children's life experience.
-Be open, honest and transparent with families in our approach.
-Empower families by working with them.
-Work in a way that builds on the families' strengths.
-Build resilience in families to overcome difficulties.
+3.0 GUIDING PRINCIPLES

+These are the 7 guiding principles of safeguarding, as stated by Birmingham Safeguarding Children Board (found in Right Help Right time);

+- Have conversations and listen to children and their families as early as possible. - Understand the child's lived experience. - Work collaboratively to improve children's life experience. - Be open, honest and transparent with families in our approach. - Empower families by working with them. - Work in a way that builds on the families' strengths. - Build resilience in families to overcome difficulties.